vipinbihari/mdx_editor/docs/USER_GUIDE.md

 ### Replacing Images

-You can replace images in two ways:
+You can replace images in multiple ways:

 #### Method 1: Upload from your computer